Summer Programs

 COST: FREE!

-To support learning and exploration while preparing for the upcoming school year.
-Students in K-5 are invited to grow academically and socio-emotionally, explore new interests, connect with peers and continue to build a healthy self identity during summer programming.
-Through teamwork, we will engage in challenges, fun, and learning to grow our brains and hearts.
-Englewood Schools is committed to supporting all students, including those who are unhoused, Multilingual Learners, and others who may benefit from extra resources.
-This initiative is one of the many ways we intentionally provide additional support to help students thrive and continue learning over the summer.
+Englewood Schools is committed to supporting all students, including those who are unhoused, Multilingual Learners, and others who may benefit from additional resources.
+This summer program is one of the many ways we provide intentional support to help ML students thrive and continue learning over the summer.

 Middle School Students